-The minimum purchase is generally 100 units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, self-employed retirement plans, pension funds and other tax-deferred retirement plans.
+The minimum purchase is generally 100 units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, selfemployed retirement plans, pension funds and other tax-deferred retirement plans.
 The minimum purchase requirements are subject to waiver and may vary by selling firm.

 VALUE OF SECURITIES.
 The trustee determines the value of the securities as of the close of regular trading on the New York Stock Exchange on each day that exchange is open.
 The trustee generally determines the value of securities using the closing sale price for securities traded on a national or foreign securities exchange.
-In some cases the trustee will price a security based on its fair value after considering appropriate factors relevant to the value of the security.
+In some cases the trustee will price a security based on the last asked or bid price in the over-the-counter market or by using other recognized pricing methods.
 The trustee will only do this if a security is not principally traded on a national or foreign securities exchange or if current market quotes are unavailable or inappropriate.

-The trustee determined the initial prices of the securities shown under "Portfolio of Investments" as described above at the close of regular trading on the New York Stock Exchange on the business day before the date of this prospectus.
+The trustee determined the initial prices of the securities shown under "Portfolio of Investments" for your trust as described above at the close of regular trading on the New York Stock Exchange on the business day before the date of this prospectus.
 On the first day units are sold, the trustee will value the securities as of the close of regular trading on the New York Stock Exchange or the time the registration statement filed with the Securities and Exchange Commission becomes effective, if later.

 ORGANIZATION COSTS.
-During the initial offering period, part of the value of the securities represents an amount that will pay the costs of creating the trust.
+During the initial offering period, part of the value of the securities represents an amount that will pay the costs of creating your trust.
 These costs include the costs of preparing the registration statement and legal documents, federal and state registration fees, the portfolio consultant's security selection fee (if applicable), any one-time license fee (if applicable), the initial fees and expenses of the trustee and the initial audit.
-The trust will sell securities to reimburse the sponsor for these costs at the end of the initial offering period or after six months, if earlier.
-The value of the units will decline when the trust pays these costs.
+Your trust will sell securities to reimburse the sponsor for these costs at the end of the initial offering period or after six months, if earlier.
+The value of the units will decline when your trust pays these costs.

 SALES CHARGE.
 You pay a fee in connection with purchasing units.
 This is referred to as the "transactional sales charge."
 The transactional sales charge has both an initial and a deferred component and equals 2.25% of the public offering price per unit based on a \$10 public offering price per unit.
 This percentage amount of the transactional sales charge is based on the unit price on the initial date of deposit.
 The transactional sales charge equals the difference between the total sales charge and the creation and development fee.
 As a result, the percentage and dollar amount of the transactional sales charge will vary as the public offering price per unit varies.
-The transactional sales charge does not include the creation and development fee which is described in more detail under "Trust Expenses and Charges."
+The transactional sales charge does not include the creation and development fee which is described in more detail under "Trust Expenses and Charges" for your trust.